 Enrolling in courses:

-Please note: New ECE graduate students may register for Fall Quarter classes starting August 1, 2017.
-New students will not have access to register for Fall Quarter classes until then.
+Please note: Fall 2018 course registration for new ECE graduate students is to be announced sometime this summer.
+New students will not have access to register for Fall Quarter classes until the decided date.

 Additional enrollment details:

 - All ECE students are expected to enroll full-time and register for at least 12 units each quarter during the academic year until the completion of all requirements for the degree.
 ECE graduate students should not enroll in more than 20 units.
 Enrollment in more than 20 units will result in a hold on future registration.

 - If you plan to enroll in ECE 200, ECE 298 and/or ECE 299, make certain you select the section under the correct faculty member.